sitamgithub-MSIT/modernbert-litserve/README.md

 # ModernBERT LitServe

-[ModernBERT](https://huggingface.co/answerdotai/ModernBERT-base) models offer significant improvements over original BERT, boasting faster training, better performance on downstream tasks, and enhanced efficiency through architectural changes and optimized training techniques.
-This project demonstrates the use of ModernBERT model for the fill-mask task served using LitServe which is an easy-to-use, flexible serving engine for AI models built on FastAPI.
+[ModernBERT](https://huggingface.co/answerdotai/ModernBERT-base) models offer significant improvements over the original BERT, boasting faster training, better performance on downstream tasks, and enhanced efficiency through architectural changes and optimized training techniques.
+This project demonstrates the use of the ModernBERT model for the fill-mask task served using LitServe, an easy-to-use, flexible serving engine for AI models built on FastAPI.

 ## Project Structure